dalealleshouse/algorithms/README.md

     - perhaps it should just use a Fibonacci heap???
 1. Should Hash Tables be moved to the list data structures section?
 1. Should Search Trees be moved to the data structures section?
-1. Actual run time for naive shortest path vs. priority queue shortest path
+1. Actual run time for naive shortest path vs priority queue shortest path